 - 1. In the firm level regression, we account for this possibility with the inclusion of a large set of firm controls interacted with year fixed effects to hold risk exposure constant, and show in particular that the misallocation results remain unchanged within size quartile. - 2.
-In the aggregate product exports level regression, we include product × destination × year fixedeffects, implying in this case that we identify the effect of EXIM on for exporters facing the same exporting risk, at the same point in time.
-Given that we find, if anything, larger point estimates (Table 2) after controlling for the risk of exporting projects, β_1 can reasonably be interpreted as not being driven by a differential change in risk.
+In the aggregate product exports level regression, we include product-by-destination-by-year fixed-effects, implying in this case that we identify the effect of EXIM on for exporters facing the same exporting risk, at the same point in time.
+Given that we find, if anything, larger point estimates (Table 2) after including those controls, β_1 can reasonably be interpreted as not being driven by a differential change in risk.